Indigenous Communities Program

 SALT RIVER / FT.
 MCDOWELL

 Salt River Akimel O’odham and Ft.
 McDowell Yavapai Communities have been working with AZCC since 2014, and 2018 respectively.
-AZCC Native and non-Native crews have completed river restoration and big tree falling projects within the Salt River Community.
+AZCC Native and non-Native crews have completed river restoration and big tree-felling projects within the Salt River Community.
 AZCC is currently collaborating with both Nations to potentially field a combined SR/FM Native conservation in-community(s) crew in the future.
-STAY LINKED FOR MORE ON THIS INDIGENOUS CREW

 FLAGSTAFF INTERTRIBAL PROGRAM

 Flagstaff Native crews are mostly recruited from western sections of Navajo, from Hopi, and from the Hualapai and Havasupai Communities.
 In close partnership with the National Park Service, Flagstaff Indigenous crews have completed resource restoration, resource inventory, traditional site inventory/ restoration, trail restoration, and visitor interpretation work at NPS units throughout Northern Arizona.
-AZCC Native crews and Interns have worked at Grand Canyon for almost a decade and GRAND CANYON NATIONAL PARK IS HIRING NOW – AZCC INDIGENOUS CREWS & INTERNS
+AZCC Native crews and Interns have worked at Grand Canyon for almost a decade.

 INDIVIDUAL PLACEMENTS ( Internships )